gxanesh/CS6304_MongoDB_Demo/README.md

 sudo systemctl start mongod

+### EXTRA:: Tweets Stream (Not required for the class):
+* Run "TwitterStream.py" and store as many tweets as you like and then stop the execution.
+The keyword here is "cloud".
+* All your downloaded tweets are now stored in "tweets.txt" file in JSON format
+* See "sample_tweet" to understand the structure of a tweet.

+### Error Handling:
-If you receive an error similar to the following when starting mongod
-Failed to start mongod.service: Unit mongod.service not found.
+If you receive an error similar to the following when starting mongod Failed to start mongod.service: Unit mongod.service not found.

 Run the following command first:
 sudo systemctl daemon-reload